 How did Voices for Children come to be involved with Riverside County?

-In August 2014, the Superior Court of California, Riverside County, and Judicial Council of California asked Voices for Children to help rebuild the CASA program in Riverside County in order to continue to provide services for the many foster children who need support.
+In August 2014, the Superior Court of California, Riverside County, and Judicial Council of California asked San Diego-based Voices for Children (VFC) to rebuild the CASA program in Riverside County in order to continue providing services for the thousands of children in foster care who need support in the region.
 This request came not only because of VFC’s geographic proximity to Riverside County, but also because VFC is a model program, both regionally and nationally.
 Since that time, VFC’s Riverside County CASA program has grown year-over-year.
 It now serves more Riverside County children in foster care than many programs that have been in existence for decades.

 What is the agreement between Voices for Children and Superior Court of California, Riverside County, to continue CASA services in Riverside County?

 Voices for Children’s Riverside County team has incorporated the methods of training and supporting CASA volunteers that have been so successful in San Diego County and has adapted them to serve the communities of Riverside County.
-VFC uses an Advocacy Supervisor model in which staff members with expertise in child welfare and volunteer management are matched with CASAs to help them navigate the system and collaborate with them on their case.
+VFC uses an Advocacy Supervisor model in which staff members with expertise in child welfare and volunteer management are teamed with CASAs to help them navigate the system and collaborate with them on their case.

 How does Voices for Children operate in Riverside County?